Figwort: Benefits, Dosage, Side Effects, Drug Interactions, and Other Important Information

 Physiological Mechanisms of Action

-The bioactive compounds found in figwort work in tandem to exert their therapeutic effects.
+The bioactive compounds found in figwort in tandem to exert their therapeutic effects.
 The potential physiological mechanisms include:

 1. Inhibition of Pro-Inflammatory Cytokines Production: It has been demonstrated that the iridoids in figwort prevent the production of pro-inflammatory cytokines, hence lowering inflammation.
 Additionally, the triterpenoids in figwort block the NF-kB pathway, a crucial immune response regulator, which further reduces inflammation.